 - Support Boats may be launched from Takapuna Boat ramp and we also recommend that support boats launch from Bayswater.

 CAUTION: SUBMARINE CABLE

 - There is a submarine cable buried under the sand at Takapuna Beach

-- There is to be NO ANCHORING of support boats at Takapuna Beach except for within the small area south of the boat ramp, please ensure you stay in the area while anchoring.
+- There is to be NO ANCHORING of support boats at Takapuna Beach refer to briefing for instructions on anchoring.